Josh Lacey

-Josh Lacey (born 1968 in London) is a British writer.
+Josh Lacey (born 1968 in London), who sometimes uses the pseudonym Joshua Doder, is a British writer.
 He has written several children’s books and one book for adults, God is Brazilian, a biography of Charles Miller, the man who introduced football to Brazil.

+Personal life

+Josh Lacey, who was born in London, is the eldest son of the architect Nicholas Lacey and his former wife Nicola Beauman.
+He has a sister, the events organiser Olivia Lacey, and a brother, the conductor William Lacey.